ilolokerry/Azure-Cloud-SOC-Microsoft-Sentinel-Defender-XDR-/part2-defender-xdr-detection-and-investigation/01-xdr-defense-evasion.md

 [SCREENSHOT: Incidents queue filtered to the Attempt to turn off Microsoft Defender Antivirus protection incident]

-4. Scrolled down to locate the matching incident and selected it to open the full incident page.

-[SCREENSHOT: Full incident page for Attempt to turn off Microsoft Defender Antivirus protection]

 ### Step 2: Review Incident Context

 On the incident page, I reviewed the core context before digging into individual alerts: